PX4/PX4-user_guide/en/flight_controller/kakutef7.md

-# Holybro Kakute F7
+# Holybro Kakute F7 (Discontinued)

 :::warning
 PX4 does not manufacture this (or any) autopilot.
-Contact the [manufacturer](https://shop.holybro.com/) for hardware support or compliance issues.
+Contact the [manufacturer](https://holybro.com/) for hardware support or compliance issues.
 :::

 The *Kakute F7* from Holybro is a flight controller board designed for racers.